pcn/carbon/Why_Spooling.md

 seen as being two-fold:

-1. The code in 0.9.10 and prior was using a regular python list as its main queue, and regularly adding to it, then removing one graph, and copying the remainder of the list to another list.
+1. The code in 0.9.10 and prior was using a regular python list as its main queue, and regularly adding one metric to it, then removing one metric, and copying the remainder of the list to another list.
 This is very inefficient in python.

 2. The path for metrics was defaulting to sending a metric as soon as it was received.
 This prevented there being any benefit from batching